dataronio/juvix/docs/source/frontend/desugar.md

    `argBodys` example given in the last section.

-*** Desugaring Passes
+## Desugaring Passes
-:PROPERTIES:
-:CUSTOM_ID: Desugaring Pass
-:END:

 Now that we understand the structural underpinnings of the pass, we can now talk about the transformation itself.

-We can observe the passes [[https://github.com/heliaxdev/juvix/blob/develop/library/Translate/src/Juvix/Desugar/Passes.hs#L32][here]].
+We can observe the passes [here](https://github.com/heliaxdev/juvix/blob/develop/library/Translate/src/Juvix/Desugar/Passes.hs#L32).

-There are two ways to proceed, if you don't want to go through the entire creation process of a pass you can skip the next section and go directly to [[#Reviewing][reviewing a pass]]

 The most important detail to note is that if you have a clear view of the input and output of pass, a pass should be easy to write and review.
 If creating this is hard, then I suggest reading through the next section to see the full life cycle of this process.

-**** Creating a Pass
+### Creating a Pass
-:PROPERTIES:
-:CUSTOM_ID: Creating Pass
-:END:

 Instead of just showing an example, let us show writing one.
 Let us define the `cond` transformation.
-We can find the form [[../../design/s-syntax#Cond][here]].
+We can find the form [here](./s-expression-syntax).

-It seems the Cond form is filled with a bunch of `((:infix ≡≡ x 3) 1)` forms which we can abstractly view as `(<pred> <ans>)`.
+It seems the `Cond` form is filled with a bunch of `((:infix ≡≡ x 3) 1)` forms which we can abstractly view as `(<pred> <ans>)`.
 So let us define these forms as a type.
-We do this in [[https://github.com/anomanetwork/juvix/tree/develop/library/Sexp/src/Juvix/Sexp/Structure][the `Structure` folder]].
-In particular we want to put this in [[https://github.com/anomanetwork/juvix/blob/develop/library/Sexp/src/Juvix/Sexp/Structure/Frontend.hs#L66][Frontend.hs]] since this shows up in the frontend syntax.
+We do this in [the `Structure` folder](https://github.com/anomanetwork/juvix/tree/develop/library/Sexp/src/Juvix/Sexp/Structure).
+In particular we want to put this in [Structure/Frontend.hs](https://github.com/anomanetwork/juvix/blob/develop/library/Sexp/src/Juvix/Sexp/Structure/Frontend.hs#L66) since this shows up in the frontend syntax.

 ```haskell